hmrc/sbt-bobby/README.md

 text-output-file = target/bobby-output.txt
 ```

+### Turning off the console colours

+By default, the console output will show with ANSI colours.
+To turn this off you can:

+ * Start SBT with an environment variable, `BOBBY_CONSOLE_COLOURS=false sbt validate`
+ * Specify it in your build settings
+    ```
+    bobbyConsoleColours := false
+    ```
+ * Change it manually just for your console session, e.g.
+    ```
+    set uk.gov.hmrc.SbtBobbyPlugin.BobbyKeys.bobbyConsoleColours := false

 ### Changing the view type

 Bobby can display the output table in a few different variations.
 Currently these are: